Print Edition - 2017-05-16 | News

 May 16, 2017-The traffic rules for pedestrians and jaywalkers in Kathmandu Valley, originally scheduled for implementation from May 15, has been postponed until next week due to the local level elections.

 The Metropolitan Traffic Police Division (MTPD) said more than 900 traffic police personnel had been deployed in Kathmandu, Lalitpur and Bhaktapur for the first phase of local elections on Sunday.
-Besides, the Department of Road (DoR) has yet to complete painting zebra crossings and setting up signage at major intersections.
+Besides, the Department of Road (DoR) has yet to complete painting zebra crossings and setting up signage at major intersections.“Our staff are yet to return for work.
+We will enforce this rule from next week and the DoR has agreed to complete all the task by then,”

 said MTPD chief Mingmar Lama, adding that they were working in association with various clubs, and organisations in disseminating the message.